AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 When initializing, first we determine how many total columns and rows there are available to use.
 We calculate this by dividing the `_graphics.PreferredBackBufferWidth` and `_graphics.PreferredBackBufferHeight` by the size of each grid cell.
 These two values represent the total width and height, in pixels, of the render-able game area (aka the *back buffer*).

 > [!NOTE]
-> The back buffer is only the visible render-able area only of the game window.
+> The back buffer is only the visible render-able area of the game window.
 When we ran our initial project that showed the cornflower blue window in Figure 3-3, the blue area is the back buffer.
-It does not also include the width and height of things like this title bar of the game window or any border around the game window.
+It also does not include the width and height of things like the title bar of the game window or any border around the game window.

 After calculating the total number of columns and rows, we then initialize the `_tickTime` and set it to 100ms.
 The value defines the total amount of time that must elapse before the snake moves.
 Increasing this number will increase that delay, making the snake move slower while lowering it will shorten the delay making it move faster.
 You can adjust this value to what you find to be comfortable, I find 100ms to be a good value for most players.